chainstacklabs/ethereum-token-balances-javascript/README.md

 [web3.js](https://github.com/ethereum/web3.js/) is a JavaScript library that makes use of the [generic JSON-RPC methods](https://eth.wiki/json-rpc/API).

-The web3.js `BatchRequest` method aggregates the list of contract function calls and converts them into an array of JSON-RPC calls before sending it to the Ethereum node in one XMLHttpRequest
+The web3.js `BatchRequest` method aggregates the list of contract function calls and converts them into an array of JSON-RPC calls before sending it to the Ethereum node in one XMLHttpRequest.

 Run: